Kartaverse/Reactor-Docs/docs/com.AndrewHazelden.KartaVP.Tools.kvrViewer.md

 Andrew Hazelden

 ## Version
-5.7304
+5.74

 ___

 ## Description
 <p>The Kartaverse "kvrViewer" node allows you to quickly view flat, 360VR, 180VR, and fisheye panoramic videos in Resolve/Fusion.
-It supports cross-platform hardware accelerated rendering on your OpenCL, CUDA, or Metal based GPU using the DCTL fuse API.</p>
+It supports cross-platform hardware accelerated rendering on your OpenCL, CUDA, or Metal based GPU using the DCTL fuse API.
+A new "Effects Template" is available which allows this node to work on clips in an Edit page timeline.</p>

 <h2>DCTL Fuse Support Requirements</h2>